 Our packaging is designed to have minimal impact on the environment, it is made from sustainable, plant-based materials that will break down in composting environments but what does this actually mean?

-Below we discuss the types of materials we use, how these are grown and and how they break down after use.
+Below we discuss the types of materials we use, how these are grown and how they break down after use.
 You will also find some useful links to other sections of the website that go into more details about composting, how to dispose of our products and more.

-What is your eco packaging made of?
+What is your eco-friendly packaging made of?

 PLA – PLA (or polylactic acid to give it its full name) is a material derived from corn starch.
 Our PLA products are either made from PLA and PLA only (this includes our lids, our cutlery and our clear sandwich bags) or, alternatively, we use PLA to line our otherwise paper-based coffee cups and pots to make them waterproof.